Abdirahman04/dataforge-server/README.md

 func CreateList(b models.Blueprint) []map[string]interface{}
 func StringerForge(prop models.Prop) models.ProcessedProp
 func InterForge(prop models.Prop) models.ProcessedProp
+func FloaterForge(prop models.Prop) models.ProcessedProp
 ```
 * CreateList takes in Blueprint and returns an array of maps, each map is a single object where the key, value are the property name, value
-* StringerForge and InterForge take in a single property and return a ProcessedProp
+* StringerForge, FloaterForge and InterForge take in a single property and return a ProcessedProp
 ## Stringer
 ```
 func GetLetters(ln int) string